How to Understand MT5 Backtesting Reports? (A Must-Learn for Beginners)

 Meaning: This chart analyzes the volatility during individual trades.

-This chart usually plots MFE and MAE against the trade's final actual profit/loss using a scatter plot.
+This chart usually plots MFE and MAE against the trade's final actual profit or loss using a scatter plot.

 Why Look at This: This is a more advanced chart mainly used to evaluate the efficiency of the exit strategy.